Minutes of the Meeting of the Council held on Thursday 28 April 2022 at 7.30 pm at Sayers Common Village Hall.

 Members of the public raised questions on the following matters:

 When the London Road refuge crossing was going to be installed?
 The Chairman explained that the Parish Council had submitted a second community highways scheme in June 2021 for the new pedestrian refuge and this had been approved and the funding is in place.
 The detailed design stage would be the next step and a meeting with a Highways Engineer is being arranged.
+Cllr Jee will be invited to attend.
 Further work planned for Sayers Common includes double yellow lines near the London Road/Reeds Lane roundabout and a passing place on Reeds Lane to allow traffic off the roundabout.
 Finally, a 7.5 tonne limit and sign is planned for Reeds Lane.
 There was concern over the negative impact of further parking on local streets generated by the new care home.
 This issue had been flagged by the Parish Council during the Planning approval stages.
 The Chairman thanked the public for their questions.

 C21/22.150 To receive verbal reports from Representatives of other Authorities: The following reports were received: